timbitz/EvoDuplexes.jl/README.md

                         Set a limit on the maximum distance between a left/right arm of a duplex (type: Int64,
                         default: 2000)
+  --max-duplex-length MAX-DUPLEX-LENGTH
+                        Set the maximum duplex length that will be accessible from the suffix array (type: Int64,
+                        default: 50)
+  --max-bulges MAX-BULGES
+                        Set the maximum number of bulges to allow for a duplex (type: Int64, default: 3) --max-mismatches MAX-MISMATCHES
+                        Set the maximum number of mismatches to allow for a duplex (type: Int64, default: 3) --max-deltag MAX-DELTAG
+                        Set the maximum allowable deltaG value (type:
+                        Float64, default: -0.8)
   -h, --help            show this help message and exit
 ```